jmyounker/frogs/README.md

 *start.py* beginning of a python program

-*udplisten-objc* osx objective-c server that listens on a UDP port.
+*udplisten-objc* osx objective-c server that listens on a UDP port

-*udpsend-py* python program that sends data to a UDP port.
+*udpsend* python program that sends data over UDP